 The performing arts sector is experiencing rapid and intensive change.
 Shifting public interest, a call for more inclusive practices, the changing role of civic institutions in society, and the impact of technology are just a few of the forces that are altering what it means to be an artistic organization today.
 Being an artistic leader is more complex and challenging than ever and requires a profound understanding of the communities you intend to serve.
 This means building relationships with new audiences and being brave enough to lead change.
 Major Canadian cultural institutions are undergoing a rare moment of generational transition as long-serving leaders begin to retire.
 The NTS Artistic Leadership Residency program is a national first, designed to serve the artistic milieu during this moment of change and prepare emerging artistic leadership to successfully helm Canada’s performing arts institutions.
 The program focuses on leadership and organizational skills rather than the development of artistic practice.

-A one-year (September 2018 through December 2019) part-time residency for artistic leadership that will:
+An eighteen-month (September 2019 through December 2020) part-time residency in artistic leadership that will:

-1. Develop the “hard skills” required for leading an organization including but not limited to working with boards of directors, long-term planning, audience building, fundraising, financial literacy, and human resource management;
+1. Develop the “hard skills” required to lead an organization, including but not limited to working with boards of directors, long-term planning, audience building, fundraising, financial literacy, and human resource management;

-2. Assist leaders to understand the increasingly complex cultural environment and define the values that will inform a new approach to artistic leadership;
+2. Assist leaders in understanding the increasingly complex cultural environment and define the values that will inform a new approach to artistic leadership;

 3. Build professional networks that promote the reputation of the leaders;